 The dblook utility is a simple utility that dumps all or parts of the DDL of a user-specified database to either a console or a file.
 The generated DDL can then be used for such things as recreating all or parts of a database, viewing a subset of the objects in a database (for example, those objects that pertain to specific tables and schemas), or documenting the schema of a database.

-Choose the method that you will use to run the dblook script.
-The methods are listed in the following table.
+Choose the method that you can use to run the dblook script: